Demvok/LikeBot/README.md

 ### TO DO:

-- implement various exception messages for client errors
+- add api for task import

 - add account status as meta (login status)

-- add api for task import

 - automate an provide manual way of session verification
 - route account to session creation for first use

 - add creation of neccessary files if they dont exist
 - implement proxy logic (import, status, links to accounts)

-- update task and runs status during run
-- post ids in task should be sorted!
 - ENSURE DATA TYPES CONSISTENCY
-- rewrite connect clients to async
 - add signal stops for reporter context

 - add object refresh on client for first account_id retrieval or fix logging to use phone number